Police nab 1,154 suspected kidnappers in 8 months - Vanguard News

 ”Also, 1,541 stolen vehicles were recovered across the country, with 482 of such recoveries in Southwest,” he stated.

-The IGP said the statistics pointed out that the Police in recent months has developed capacity and demonstrated the requisite professional zeal.
+The IGP said the statistics pointed out that the Police in recent months have developed capacity and demonstrated the requisite professional zeal.

 He, however, said there were isolated cases of kidnapping and armed robbery in the Southwest, particularly along Benin-Ore-Lagos highway and across Ondo state.